mmsaki/nft-trading-analysis/README.md

 * The kinds of questions we'll be asking of that data.
     * How did the three collections compare in total sales?
         * Plot
     * What are the three collections floor prices compared to each other?
-Plot?
         * Plot